 Make-up can be blamed to be one of the biggest culprits behind the development of acne on your chin (and cheeks).
-Make-up contains fragrances and different types of artificial colors that clog the pores of your skin, and as a result, you see your chin filled up with those weird bumps (acne).
+It contains fragrances and different types of artificial colors that clog the pores of your skin, and as a result, you see your chin filled up with those weird bumps (acne).

 The SolutionDecrease the use of make-up if you want to remove acne out of your chin.
 But if you still prefer to use them, make sure they all are non-comedogenic.
 Do not sleep without washing your make-up off your face as it can easily clog the pores of your skin all night long.

-2. Imbalanced Hormones:
+2. Imbalanced Hormones

 As I mentioned in the beginning, hormonal balance play an important role in the development of acne.
 Sometimes it is the result of puberty because the androgen (a steroid hormone) are largely produced during puberty and this process normally stabilizes when you reach adulthood.
 However, acne also appears after the age of 20 until 30, 40 and so forth.

-The best approach for this cause is to seek guidance from your dermatologist.
+The Solution: The best approach for this cause is to seek guidance from your dermatologist.
 You cannot handle this factor on your own because of some serious possibilities of side-effect beyond your control.

-3. Bacteria and Oil (sebum):
+3. Bacteria and Oil (sebum)

 Other aggravators for acne on your chin are bacteria and oil (just like most forms of acne).
 Shortening the amount of bacteria and excess oil on your face will return your acne-free skin to you in no time.

-You should apply a small amount of benzoyl peroxide on your chin each night before going to bed and rinse your face in the morning.
+The Solution: You should apply a small amount of benzoyl peroxide on your chin each night before going to bed and rinse your face in the morning.